Gabrieliam42/Web_Video_Downloader/README.md

   - Then it finds yt-dlp.exe - Searches bundled location (when compiled) or current directory
   - Opens the graphical interface with URL input field
   - The user  should then enter URL , so copy paste the YouTube/Facebook video URL and click "Download Video"
-  - The script downloads the video from the URL, it uses yt-dlp (https://github.com/yt-dlp/yt-dlp) with a simple GUI to fetch the best quality MP4 (or MP3)
+  - The script downloads the video from the URL to the current directory, it uses yt-dlp (https://github.com/yt-dlp/yt-dlp) with a simple GUI to fetch the best quality MP4 (or MP3)
   - It also downloads any available English subtitle and saves it as separate .srt file
   - You can see its progress in the scrollable text area
   - It saves the video or audio and subtitle to the current directory